-First time freshmen must attend an orientation session prior to the semester they wish to attend (See section: APPLICATION PROCEDURES).
-The orientation/advisement session includes a brief introduction to campus life, advisor assignment, academic advisement, schedule preparation, and registration.
+First year students, under the age of 25, must attend an orientation session prior to the semester they wish to attend (See section: APPLICATION PROCEDURES).
+The orientation/advisement session includes a brief introduction to campus life, academic advisement, schedule preparation, and registration.
 Following registration, students can obtain an I.D. card, and automobile registration.
 Questions regarding orientation should be directed to the Office of Student Life.